Sheaves of Higher Categories on Generalised Spaces: Homotopy sheaves and descent along local epimorphisms

 \begin{proof} Using~\eqref{eq:Def Q}, we have the following natural isomorphisms

 where the isomorphism is an application of the Yoneda Lemma for $\wC$. \end{proof}

-\begin{proposition} The functors $Re^Q_\infty$ and $S^Q_\infty$ give rise to a simplicial Quillen adjunction which sits inside the following non-commutative diagram
+\begin{proposition} The functors $Re_{\infty,0}$ and $S_{\infty,0}$ give rise to a simplicial Quillen adjunction which sits inside the following non-commutative diagram

-Further, there exists a natural isomorphism $\eta \colon Re^Q_\infty \circ \widehat{\scY} \arisom Q$. \end{proposition}
+Further, there exists a natural isomorphism $\eta \colon Re_{\infty,0} \circ \widehat{\scY} \arisom Q$. \end{proposition}

-\begin{proof} $S^Q_\infty$ is a right Quillen adjoint by construction.
+\begin{proof} We have already shown above that $Re_{\infty,0} \dashv S_{\infty,0}$ and that $S_{\infty,0}$ preserves fibration and trivial fibrations.
 The rest is then a direct application of~\cite[Prop.~2.3]{Dugger:Universal_HoThys}.
-In the present case, $\eta$ as written down there turns out to be an isomorphism as a consequence of the Yoneda Lemma. \end{proof}
+In the present case, $\eta$ as written down there turns out to be an isomorphism as a consequence of the Yoneda Lemma: recall that $Re_{\infty,0} = Q \circ \scY^*$ and that there is a canonical isomorphism